percona/xtradb-cluster-tutorial/doc/02-Cluster Experimentation.rst

 	+---+-------+
 	3 rows in set (0.00 sec)

 We get a deadlock on node1, in spite of it being the first transaction to open a record lock.

-What has happened here?
+- What has happened here?
+- Retry these steps, but instead of a ``commit`` on node1, try another ``select * from autoinc``.
+What is the result?

-To compare this behavior with standalone Innodb, redo these steps but with two separate sessions on the same node and see what happens.
+- Retry these steps, but instead of two separate nodes, execute them in different sessions on the same node.
+What is the result?
+- Imagine this is your production environment and you are seeing these deadlocks.
+How would you troubleshoot this?
+  - Does the deadlock show up in ``SHOW ENGINE INNODB STATUS``?

 Restarting cluster nodes